 A small harvest cleaned and sprinkled with salt for 24 hours (or less).

 The salt starts the preservation process and draws out moisture

 2 – Pack the gherkins loosely into jars of your choice, big, small or wide.
 The gherkins will expand slightly in the jars and so if you pack them too tightly then you’ll have problems getting them out, as I found out the first time I did pickled gherkins.

 3 – Pour boiling vinegar (spiced or not) of your choice into the jars ensuring the gherkins are covered.
 For safe preservation you need a vinegar of at least 5% acidity.
 Some vinegars are of a lower acidity because they made for flavouring fresh pickles, not preservation.

 4 – Seal the jars and keep for at least a month before eating.
 I give most of mine away as presents (as part of a Christmas ‘hamper’), whether they like it or not..

-I sometimes add pickled nasturtium seeds, or pickled garlic bulbs, to fill the gaps, and to make the preserve unique.
+I sometimes add pickled nasturtium seeds, or pickled garlic bulbs, to fill the gaps, and to make them unique.